By Tyson Mickelsen, Marketing —

 - Integrity Tests – These tests examine a person’s tendency to be honest and ethical.
 Integrity Tests have come a long way in the past 5 years, but are still short of detecting the truth with high levels of accuracy.

-- Polygraph – Not only do polygraphs have major legal implications, the tests are slow and extremely expensive.
-Just one polygraph can last 1-2 hours and cost up to $2000.
+- Polygraph – Under some circumstances, lie detectors can be used in investigations at private companies in the U.S. Not only do polygraphs have major legal implications, the tests are slow and extremely expensive.
+Just one polygraph can last 1-2 hours and cost up to $2,000.
 Obviously, a polygraph test is not an option for most organizations.

 A New Tool for Ethics Compliance Officers